 One of the underrated destinations in Scotland is the port city of Aberdeen located at the confluence of two rivers.

 Home to many Victorian landmarks, especially the grey-stone buildings, a laid back atmosphere, excellent cafes and rich history are reasons why it is one of the most beautiful cities in Europe and best for those wanting to off the beaten path.

-The city is home to many enchanting stone castles included the famous Balmoral Castle – The fans of Crown TV series should certainly take this guided tour.
+The city is home to many enchanting stone castles including the famous Balmoral Castle – The fans of the Crown TV series should certainly take this guided tour.